Why do you need WalkinVR?

 How does WalkinVR work?

-1. Gameplay in VR with Assistance
+1. Entertainment in VR with the assistance of another person

 When applicable: user has limited mobility, can’t press the buttons on VR controller – cerebral palsy, tetraplegia, spinal muscular atrophy, muscular dystrophy